 where $a$ and $b$ are local smooth functions.
 For simplicity, we introduce the following notation

 where $i,j \in \mathbb N \cup \{0 \}$.
-If we assume that $a_{ij}$ and $b_{ij}$ vanish at the origin for $i+j=1$, the tangent plane at this point is the $uv$-plane, and the parameterization is known as a Monge parameterization of $M$ at $p$.
+If we assume that $a_{ij}$ and $b_{ij}$ vanish at the origin for $i+j=1$, the tangent plane at this point is the $uv$-plane, and we say that $M$ is parameterized locally in {\it Monge form} at the origin.
 The tangent frame on $M$ induced by the parameterization is

-Then, we define the following orthonormal tangent frame with positive orientation:
+Then, we define the following orthonormal tangent frame with positive orientation

 where

 Now, we complete the tangent frame $\{e_1, e_2\}$ with the normal frame defined as

 where $h$ is given by (\ref{h}).
 We observe that $e_1\wedge e_2 \wedge e_3 \wedge e_4$ is the positive orientation of $\mathbb R^4$.
 So, the frame